How is Economics at Michigan Tech Different?

-Start with an economics degree, go just about anywhere.
-Michigan Tech's Bachelor of Science in Economics begins with a strong theoretical and analytical foundation; the curriculum then broadens to include business, engineering, science, mathematics, and other social sciences.
-The result is an incredibly well rounded educational experience—and graduates who are prepared to examine and solve high-level business, economic, and social problems.
+Beginning with a strong theoretical and analytical foundation, the curriculum broadens to include business, engineering, science, mathematics, and other social sciences.
+The result is a well-rounded educational experience—and graduates who are prepared to examine and solve high-level, high-tech business, economic, and social problems.

 - Budget analyst